 Carriers will always try to sell you expensive plans, so it’s worth considering what you actually need.
 If you tend to be on Wi-Fi a lot, then you probably don’t need a lot of data.
 Minutes and texts tend to be very cheap, so it’s usually the data plan that determines the monthly cost.
 Our guide to data usage will help you figure out how much you use and need.

 Once you have an idea of the data, minutes, and texts you need included in your plan, try using a comparison service like Wirefly to find the best deal quickly.
+Services such as Wirefly can compare both cell phone plans or the cell phones themselves.
+You’ll be able to narrow down your options by your preferences, such as how much data, minutes, and messages you’re willing to pay for.
 It’s worth considering that the more products and services you take from a single carrier, the more of a discount you can expect, though you may have to ask for it.

 - Google Fi: Phones, plans, pricing, perks, and more explained